rjnesspor/interpreter/README.md

 - Reads an input from `stdin` and stores the result in a variable.

 `if [integer,name] [<,>,=] [integer,name]`
-- Executes the code below it if the condition is true.
+- Executes the block if the condition is true.

 `endif`
 - Signifies the end of an if block.

+`loop [count]`
+- Executes the block a number of times, specified by `count`.

+`endloop`
+- Signifies the end of a loop block.

-`leave [success/error]`
+`leave [0/1]`
 - Exits the program with specified status code.
 Currently supports `0` and `1` codes for success and error, respectively.

 Compiling/Executing
 -

-`gcc main.c parser.c tokenizer.c interpreter.c -o interp`
+`gcc main.c parser.c tokenizer.c interpreter.c utils.c -o interp`

 `./interp [input_file.txt]`

-There is also a provided Makefile that can be used.
+There is also a provided Makefile.

 Sample Program
 -

 *input.txt*
 ```
-define string message as Enter a number:
+define string message as "Enter a number:"
 print message

 input integer as val